John-Otago/Discussions-on-Higher-Education/README.md

 ---

-**UPDATES**
+**Major Updates**

 01 Aug 2021
-- Section 7 no longer includes reports about specific emerging countries (too many to cover).
-It will focus on international trends with wider impacts.
+- Section 7 no longer includes specific reports on emerging countries (too many) to keep the focus on major international trends.
-- I no longer read the *Chronicle* due to its narrow coverage (both geographically and thematically).
+- I have removed the *Chronicle* from my reading list due to its narrow coverage (both geographically and thematically).

 ---